Howaya! In the guide below you’ll discover a load of different things to do in Cobh at any time of the year.

 Those that visit can expect to see 30 different mammal species and over 50 different bird species, many of which are allowed to roam freely in the park.

-If you’re looking for things to do in Cobh with kids, carve out some time to visit Fota – you’ll get to see everything from giraffes and bison to wallabies and lemurs.
+This is one of the top things to do in Cobh with kids – you’ll get to see everything from giraffes and bison to wallabies and lemurs.

 7. Visit the supposedly haunted Commodore Hotel